liferay/liferay-docs/user/articles/170-content-publication-management/03-change-lists/02-enabling-change-lists.markdown

 Add when pages are tracked by change lists. -Cody -->

-To learn about managing change lists, continue to the next article.
+To learn about creating change lists, continue to the next article.